watermelontreesjs/pymfinder_network_motif_search/README.md

 ### 2. Environment Setup

-The underlying `mfinder` C-extension is best supported in a Python 2.x environment.
+The underlying `mfinder` C-extension is based on Python 2.x environment.
 We recommend using **Conda**:

 ```bash
 # Create and activate the environment